Atri, Abruzzo: Ancient coinage

 It is now generally admitted that the coins of Adria (with the legend "HAT" which at the time read, like other Osco-Italic languages, from right to left) belong to the city of Picenum, not that of the Veneto; but great difference of opinion has been entertained as to their age.
 They belong to the class commonly known as aes grave, and are even among the heaviest specimens known, exceeding in weight the most ancient Roman aeses.
 On this account they have been assigned to a very remote antiquity, some referring them to Etruscan settlers, others to the Greeks.
 But there seems much reason to believe that they are not really so ancient, and belong, in fact, to the Roman colony, which was founded previous to the general reduction of the Italian brass coinage.

 Name

+According to the Comune of Atri, the city was founded between the 10th and 9th centuries BCE, first by the Sicels and Illyrians, and later by the Piceni.

-Some historians say that the city was founded by the Illyrians in the eleventh century BCE.
-They think that the city Atri was named after the Illyrian god Hatranus (Hatrani).
+Some think that the city Atri was named after the Illyrian god Hatranus (Hatrani).
 The ancient name has been also described as the source from which the Adriatic Sea derived its name.
 Others maintain that the sea was named for Adria, an Etruscan city in Veneto region.

 It was also known as Hatria Piceni, to distinguish it from Hatria (Adria) in the Veneto.